Procedure 6.7.4 Carpentry Program Administration

 for Board Policy 6.7

 Part 1.
-Authority.
+Authority

 Part 2.
-Approval for the Acquisition of Real Property.
+Approval for the Acquisition of Real Property

-Subpart A. Approval for the Acquisition of Real Property.
-The college shall submit to the Vice Chancellor - Chief Financial Officer as soon as possible a description and anticipated costs of the real property the college is planning to acquire for use in its student carpentry program.
-The college may proceed with the acquisition after receiving a written memorandum from the Vice Chancellor - Chief Financial Officer approving the acquisition.
-The approval memorandum will include delegation authority to the president of the college to execute all legal documents required to acquire the specific property, a copy of which will be forwarded to the Attorney General's Office.
-All legal documents must be reviewed by the Attorney General's Office.
+The technical college shall submit to the Vice Chancellor for Finance and Facilities as soon as possible a description and anticipated costs of the real property the technical college is planning to acquire for use in its student carpentry program.
+The technical college may proceed with the acquisition after receiving a written memorandum from the Vice Chancellor for Finance and Facilities.
+The approval memorandum will include delegation authority to the president of the technical college to execute all legal documents required to acquire the specific property, a copy of which will be forwarded to the Attorney General's Office.
+All legal documents must be reviewed by the Attorney General's Office.Subpart B. Procedures for acquiring real property

-Subpart B. Procedures for Acquiring Real Property.
-After the president has received approval from the Vice Chancellor - Chief Financial Officer to acquire a specific piece of real property for a college carpentry program project, the following procedures are to be followed by the college:
+After the president has received approval from the Vice Chancellor for Finance and Facilities to acquire a specific piece of real property for a technical college carpentry program project, the following procedures must be followed by the technical college:

-- Funds needed may be obtained from any authorized source including, but not limited to, General Fund appropriations for instructional expenditures, non-instructional expenditures, money carried forward, and non-Treasury sources of money.
+- Funds needed may be obtained from any authorized source including, but not limited to, General Fund appropriations for instructional expenditures, non- instructional expenditures, money carried forward, and non-Treasury sources of money.

 - Real property may be acquired by any authorized means, including gift or purchase.
-A college may, at its discretion, determine if purchase acquisition should be by quit claim deed, warranty deed, or limited warranty deed.
+A technical college may, at its discretion, determine if purchase acquisition should be by quit claim deed, warranty deed, or limited warranty deed.
 Acquisitions may not be made by contract for deed.
-A college may, however, enter into a written agreement giving the college an option to acquire a parcel of land within a specified time period.
+A technical college may, however, enter into a written agreement giving the technical college an option to acquire a parcel of land within a specified time period.

-- All taxes and special assessments constituting a lien on any real property received and accepted as a gift, grant, bequest, devise, or endowment shall be paid in full by the landowner before title is transferred to the State.
+- All taxes and special assessments constituting a lien on any real property received and accepted as a gift, grant, bequest, devise, or endowment must be paid in full by the landowner before title is transferred to the State.

 - A title review must be undertaken by the Office of the Attorney General before title to any property passes to the State.

-- The college may mandate that environmental assessments or other environmental investigations be done prior to any or all acquisitions of real property for instructional construction.
+- The technical college may mandate that environmental assessments or other environmental investigations be done prior to any or all acquisitions of real property for instructional construction.

-Part 3.
-Approval for Selling a Student Constructed Structure on Real Property Purchased by the College or Student Construction Improvements to Real Property Owned by a Party Other than the College.
-All student constructed structures to be sold on real property purchased by the college (see Part 2 for obtaining approval to acquire real property) or student construction improvements to real property owned by a party other than the college (including real property owed by a college foundation) require the written approval of the Vice Chancellor - Chief Financial Officer.
-The approval memo will include a paragraph delegating to the president of the college the authority to sign all legal documents for that particular structure and, if a part of the sale, the real property.
+All student-constructed structures to be sold on real property purchased by the technical college (or student construction improvements to real property owned by a party other than the technical college (including real property owned by a technical college foundation) require the written approval of the Vice Chancellor for Finance and Facilities.
+The approval memo will include a paragraph delegating to the president of the technical college the authority to sign all legal documents for that particular structure and, if a part of the sale, the real property.
 A copy of the approval memorandum will be forwarded to the Attorney General's Office which will serve as official notice of delegation of authority for the property or improvements cited in the memorandum.

 - The name(s) of the proposed buyer(s);